manolomartinez/greg/README.md

     greg edit PhilosophyBites -d 2013-4-30

+We may also use the `now` keyword to instruct greg to start syncing from now
+on:

+    greg edit PhilosophyBites -d now

 `-d` or `--downloadfrom` change the date after which Greg should start downloading episodes when it syncs.
 Currently, the only two things one can `edit` in a feed are the download-from date and `--url` -- but many more things